Westwoodlabs/web2dymo-docker/README.md

-# Web2Dymo - Dymo Label Printer Webinterface
+# web2dymo-docker - Dymo Label Printer Webinterface for Docker
 Docker Image with PHP and CUPS for printing on Dymo Labelprinters connected to a network print server.

 ## Usage